U.S. Government Advocacy Policy

 E. Multiple U.S. Applicants

 There are often foreign project or procurement opportunities in which more than one U.S. exporter is interested in participating, whether as a bidder of record, sub-contractor, or as a supplier to a foreign bidder of record.
-If the Advocacy Center determines that commercial advocacy is in the national interest for more than one applicant, the USG will, as a general rule, provide national advocacy, meaning that the USG will either advocate for the selection of a “U.S. solution” without naming the specific U.S. exporters, or advocate for the U.S. exporters by name without preference.
+If the Advocacy Center determines that commercial advocacy is in the national interest for more than one applicant, the USG will, as a general rule, either advocate for the selection of a “U.S. solution” without naming the specific U.S. exporters or advocate for the U.S. exporters by name without preference.

 If the Advocacy Center approves commercial advocacy for a U.S. exporter and subsequently learns that another U.S. exporter is also interested in the foreign project or procurement opportunity, the Advocacy Center will encourage the other U.S. exporter to apply for commercial advocacy.
 If the other U.S. exporter declines to do so, commercial advocacy will be provided for the U.S. exporter that was approved for commercial advocacy without regard to the other U.S. exporter’s interest in the foreign project or procurement opportunity.